ualberta-rcg/vulcan-ood/README.md

 ## 🧰 Description

-This repository contains the complete configuration files, scripts, and application definitions for **Open OnDemand (OOD) deployment on the Vulcan HPC cluster** at the University of Alberta.
+This repository contains the complete configuration files, scripts, and application definitions for **Open OnDemand (OOD) deployment on the Vulcan HPC cluster** - a Digital Research Alliance of Canada compute resource operated by the University of Alberta as part of the PAICE (Platform for Advanced Infrastructure and Computing Excellence) initiative.

 The goal is to provide a reproducible setup for OOD using Apache, OIDC authentication (Shibboleth/Keycloak/AzureAD/etc), and Let's Encrypt SSL.
 This repository serves as a template that can be adapted for other HPC clusters.